-The Snaefellsnes region, under two hours to the north-west of Reykjavik, is a starkly beautiful peninsula jutting out into the North Atlantic on Iceland's western coast.
-In the long summer days, when the sun hardly sets, there are plenty of outdoor activities to choose from: fishing for sea trout or river salmon, whale watching, or snowmobiling
+Embark on a journey to the awe-inspiring land of Snaefellsnes, just under two hours to the north-west of Reykjavik, where nature's grandeur takes centre stage.
+The Snaefellsnes region is a starkly beautiful peninsula jutting out into the North Atlantic on Iceland's western coast.
+This breath-taking peninsula beckons adventurers with its diverse landscapes, from creaking glaciers and towering mountains to serene black sand beaches.
+In the long summer days, when the sun hardly sets, holidays on the Snaefellsnes Peninsula revolve around fishing for sea trout or river salmon, whale watching, or snowmobiling

 Contact one of our Iceland specialists + 44 (0) 20 3958 6120

 What can you find in the Snaefellsnes Peninsula that you won't find anywhere else?